Jester572/Hello-World/README.md

 # Overview

+Welcome to Hello_World.py

 Creating a simple "hello world" program to print to the console "hello world" as many times as the user wants.

 This software prints to the console the text, "hello world!!"

 The purpose of this software is to print hello world a specified number of times.